An improved estimator of Shannon entropy with applications to systems with memory: Entropy estimator

 Despite the fact that $\hat{p}^{\MLE}$ is unbiased, $\hat{H}^{\MLE}_n$ turns out to be biased \cite{Sch_rmann_2004} and this can lead to an extreme underestimation of $H_n$, especially in the undersampled regime $N_n < L^n$ where $\langle \hat{H}^{\MLE}_n\rangle < H_n$.
 The estimation provided by this method can be considered reliable up to $n_{\text{max}} \sim \log(N)/\log(L)$.

-There is not known unbiased estimator for the entropy \cite{paninski}.
-Nevertheless, the coverage adjusted estimator proposed by Chao and Shen \cite{chao} provides good results for sequences of independent events.
+There is not known unbiased estimator for the entropy \cite{paninski} but there is a large number of estimators that manage to improve the results obtained with the MLE \cite{contreras}, allowing one to increase their range of validity as given by $n_{\text{max}}$.
+In particular, the coverage adjusted estimator proposed by Chao and Shen \cite{chao} provides good results for sequences of independent events.
 Here, we will present an estimator that generally improves the coverage adjusted estimator for systems with memory, using a combination of the Horvitz-Thompson adjustment \cite{horvitz} to account for missing elements in the sequence and a correction to the probabilities that takes into account correlations.